openrelayxyz/plugeth-utils/docs/custom.rst

    }

-This is called as soon as the Geth node is initialized.
-The core.Node object represents the running node with p2p and RPC capabilities, while the Backend gives you access to blocks and other data you may need to access.
+``InitializeNode`` is called as soon as the Geth node is initialized.
+The ``core.Node`` object represents the running node with P2P and RPC capabilities, while the ``core.Backend`` gives you access to blocks and other data you may need to access.

 Specialization
 ==============